Winning an Olympic medal will be major career achievement: Aditi Ashok - www.lokmattimes.com

 Winning an Olympic medal will be major career achievement: Aditi Ashok

-New Delhi, June 2 As the Indian golfer Aditi Ashok prepars herself for the Paris Olympics, every tournament ...
+New Delhi [India], June 2 : Aditi Ashok made the cut this week at the US Women's Open in ...

-New Delhi, June 2 As the Indian golfer Aditi Ashok prepars herself for the Paris Olympics, every tournament will count for the 26-year-old athlete in quest of her first medal in her third Summer Games after debuting for India at Rio 2016.
+New Delhi [India], June 2 : Aditi Ashok made the cut this week at the US Women's Open in Lancaster Country Club.
+As the 26-year-old Ladies Professional Golf Association regular prepares herself for the Paris Olympics, every tournament will count for the Union sports ministry's Target Olympics Podium Scheme-funded athlete, in quest of her first medal in her third Summer Games after debuting for India at Rio 2016.

 "I feel I've gotten better with all aspects of my game.
-Year 2023 especially was a great year performance wise and that's because I managed to pick up some distance in the off season last year.
-I would say winning a medal is pretty high up there in terms of career achievements," Aditi told SAI Media.
+Year 2023 especially was a great year performance wise and that's because I managed to pick up some distance in the off-season last year.
+I would say winning a medal is pretty high up there in terms of career achievements," Aditi told SAI Media in an exclusive interview.

 "My results have been average, I would say.
 Have played good in streaks but not for all four days.
 I do feel I'm playing well so I'm looking forward to the summer events leading up to the Olympics.
-No special plans I would say,” added Aditi, who is receiving rS 57 lakhs assistance from TOPS for the Paris Olympics 2024 cycle.
+No special plans I would say," said Aditi, who is receiving Rs 57 lakh assistance from TOPS for the Paris Olympics 2024 cycle.

 "I think I played some of my best golf in Tokyo.
 And I was hitting the ball so short that week that I don't think I could've done anything more to play any better.
 I think I was the most efficient with my game that week.
 So with Tokyo I gained a lot of confidence I would say and not much learning.